 Five adorable dogs are the main show here, however they seemed quite tired after their walk when we arrived and just lay around which was perfect for cuddles and selfies. $100 HKG will get you unlimited time with these gorgeous dogs, as well as free food and drink – however the drinks were so-so and clearly not the highlight.
 I didn’t even dare try any food as the dogs were free to walk in and out of the kitchen!

 The dogs, while free spirits, were obedient and I would say well looked after, seem to have regular time out doors and are under no obligation to put up with customers.
 If they don’t like what you are doing they will bark and move on.
 Best to let them come to you rather than force your way into their personal space – But this is true for most animals right?

-Not sure if you will get beyond Hong Kong?
-Check out these photos that will make you want to drop everything and go to China!
+Not sure if you will get beyond the dog restaurant Hong Kong?
+Check out these posts:

 Take some respite for the frantic Hong Kong pace of life .
 You can sit and plan out your next adventure or they even have board games to play.
 I would probably recommend visiting on the weekend when is busier.
 However if you do have the dogs all to yourself during weekdays so its up to you.
 The surrounding district is a pet hub of sorts.
 The Hong Kong Dog Cafe’s location on Victory Avenue is lined with pet stores so if you havn’t got your fix already you can stop for more.
 Overall worth a hour or so if you have a longer stay in Hong Kong for its distinctive vibe – Make sure you check it out!